U.S. Army Corps of Engineers, DoD.

 Making the PCN review period in the NWP regulations consistent with the NWP “pre-construction notification” general condition will have no effect on small entities, since users of the NWPs must comply with all applicable terms and conditions of the NWPs, including the “pre-construction notification” general condition, which establishes time frames for PCN reviews.

 After considering the economic impacts of this rulemaking on small entities, I certify that this action will not have a significant impact on a substantial number of small entities.
 The ability for district engineers to issue NWP verification letters that have the same expiration date as the NWPs themselves will benefit small entities by providing clarity and reducing paperwork burdens.
 Amending the NWP regulation to have the same PCN review period as the NWP “pre-construction notification” general condition will also provide clarity and regulatory certainty.
-This final rule is consistent with current agency practice, does not impose new substantive requirements, and therefore would not have a significant economic impact on a substantial number of small entities.
+This final rule is consistent with current agency practice, does not impose new substantive requirements, and therefore would not Start Printed Page 5732have a significant economic impact on a substantial number of small entities.

 Unfunded Mandates Reform Act